Skip to main content

 The academic rationale for integrated peptide therapy rests on modulating central neuroendocrine axes to create a more physiological and sustainable hormonal milieu than is achievable with peripheral hormone replacement alone.

 By using a GHRH peptide, a clinician is not simply adding GH to the system.
 Instead, they are restoring a more youthful signaling pattern from the hypothalamus to the pituitary somatotrophs.
-This has several distinct advantages over the administration of recombinant human (rhGH):
+This has several distinct advantages over the administration of recombinant human growth hormone (rhGH):

 1. Preservation of Feedback Mechanisms ∞ Stimulating the body’s own pituitary gland to produce GH preserves the natural negative feedback loop involving Insulin-like Growth Factor 1 (IGF-1).
 When IGF-1 levels rise, they signal the hypothalamus to reduce GHRH and the pituitary to reduce GH secretion.
 This self-regulating mechanism is a critical safety feature that is bypassed with direct rhGH administration.